SuvadeepMukherjee/Backend-Interview-Notes/express/routing.md

 ### Q4: What are route handlers ?

+**Answer**:The following are the salient points about route handler

-**Answer**:route handlers is the second argument passed to app.get() or app.post() , route handler function is used to process the request and generate a response
+1. *second argument passed* to app.get() or app.post()
+2.  route handler function is used to *process the request and generate a response*

 ```javascript
 //define a route for handling get requests